ncborcherding/Trex/README.md

 # System requirements

 Trex has been tested on R versions >= 4.0.
 Please consult the DESCRIPTION file for more details on required R packages - it is specifically designed to work with single-cell objects that have had TCRs added using [scRepertoire](https://github.com/ncborcherding/scRepertoire).
-Trex has been tested on OS X and Windows platforms.
+Trex has been tested on OS X and Windows platforms - currently not available for Apple silicon processors.

 **muxViz** is essiential before installing Trex: